Waltonchain (WTC) Price Hits $0.31 on Major Exchanges

-Waltonchain (WTC) traded 5.3% higher against the US dollar during the twenty-four hour period ending at 12:00 PM Eastern on September 26th.
-During the last seven days, Waltonchain has traded 9.1% lower against the US dollar.
-Waltonchain has a total market cap of $8.28 million and approximately $2.24 million worth of Waltonchain was traded on exchanges in the last 24 hours.
-One Waltonchain coin can now be purchased for $0.31 or 0.00001616 BTC on popular cryptocurrency exchanges.
+Waltonchain (WTC) traded up 5.3% against the U.S. dollar during the 1 day period ending at 11:00 AM Eastern on September 27th.
+One Waltonchain coin can currently be bought for about $0.31 or 0.00001529 BTC on popular cryptocurrency exchanges.
+Waltonchain has a market capitalization of $8.25 million and $2.24 million worth of Waltonchain was traded on exchanges in the last 24 hours.
+During the last seven days, Waltonchain has traded down 9.1% against the U.S. dollar.

 Here’s how related cryptocurrencies have performed during the last 24 hours: